bytex-solutions/snamp/docs/configuration.md

-snamp:configure-resource | Configure new or existing managed resource using the specified connector and connection string snamp:adapter-instances | List of configured adapter instances snamp:resources | List of configured managed resources snamp:delete-adapter | Delete adapter instance from configuration snamp:delete-adapter-param | Delete configuration parameter from the specified adapter instance snamp:delete-attribute | Delete attribute from the specified managed resource
+snamp:configure-resource | Configure new or existing managed resource using the specified connector and connection string snamp:adapter-instances | List of configured adapter instances snamp:resources | List of configured managed resources snamp:read-attributes | Read attributes snamp:listen-events | Wait for events and display each of them snamp:suspend-events | Suspend events raised by the specified managed resource.
+This command is not cluster-wide snamp:resume-events | Resume events raised by the specified managed resource.
+This command is not cluster-wide snamp:delete-adapter | Delete adapter instance from configuration snamp:delete-adapter-param | Delete configuration parameter from the specified adapter instance snamp:delete-attribute | Delete attribute from the specified managed resource